cmaxw/devchat-eleventy/src/my-ruby-story/mrs-099-joe-leo.md

 He then attended New York University in the evenings to get  a Cinema degree and worked as an administrative assistant during the day where he started programming.
 He really enjoyed development so he decided to seek full time employment in software.

-He started taking classes in JavaScript.
+He started taking classes in JavaScript but was asked to code in Ruby for a client assignment.
+He then taught himself Ruby and then Rails and fell in love with it.

 Joe is currently working on holistic product development and is delving into areas such as what makes a good product manager and what makes a good product design.
 Charles and Joe talk about difficulties in quantifying good product management skills or writing tests and other non-coding aspects that surround making a product.